Concurrent Receipt (CRDP) vs CRSC: November Checklist for Retirees

 The biggest question for many retirees is how to handle the two types of “concurrent receipt”: CRDP and CRSC.

 You can not receive both at the same time.
-You must choose the one that pays you more.
-Here is your November checklist to make the right choice.
+Understanding how your medical documentation affects these programs is essential.
+Here is your November checklist to understand the documentation requirements for each.

 What is the “VA Waiver”?
 (The Problem)